 We require only two very weak conditions for technical convenience.
 First, we require that the underlying domain is wellfounded, a condition which is reasonable in practice, because it means termination of the iteration.
 In fact we are confident that wellfoundedness is not essential if one can afford nontermination.
-Second, we require that all functions in \mathcal{F} are increasing, i.e. $x \sqsubseteq f_k(x)$ holds for all $k \in \mathbb{N}$.
-This condition is not really restrictive, as we will show (cf. Section 2 and 3).
+Second, we require that all functions in \mathcal{F} are increasing.
+This requirement is not really restrictive, as we show in Sections 2 and 3.

-Our fixpoint theorem is applicable to an arbitrary countable family of functions $\mathcal{F} ={df} \{f_k : D \to D \mid k \in \mathbb{N}\}$ on a wellfounded partial order $\langle D ; \sqsubseteq \rangle$: Under the above mentioned premises our theorem guarantees the existence of a least common fixpoint of \mathcal{F} , which is reached eventually by any fair chaotic iteration.
+Our fixpoint theorem is applicable to arbitrary countable families of functions $\mathcal{F}={df}\{f_k:D\to D\mid k\in\mathbb{N}\}$ on well-founded partial orders $\langle D;\sqsubseteq\rangle$: Under the above mentioned premises our theorem guarantees the existence of a least common fixpoint of \mathcal{F} , which is reached eventually by any fair chaotic iteration (cf. Definition 2.1).

 The remainder of the paper is structured as follows.
 We present the new fixpoint theorem in Section 2.
 In Section 3 we show that vector iterations are a special case of chaotic iterations.
-Section 4 demonstrates the power of our theorem by giving a classical application in terms of a data flow analysis algorithm, and by treating a problem beyond the scope of classical fixpoint theorems: the proof of the optimality of a program optimization for partial dead code elimination (cf. [KRS94b]), which is composed of program transformations with second order effects.
-This algorithm is implemented in Version 4.0 of the Sun SPARCompiler language systems to be released at the end of 1995, which underlines the practical relevance of the new fixpoint theorem.
+Section 4 demonstrates the power of our theorem by applying it to a classical data flow analysis algorithm, and by treating a problem beyond the scope of classical fixpoint theorems: the proof of the optimality of a program optimization for partial dead code elimination [12], which is composed of program transformations having second order effects.
+This algorithm is implemented in Version 4.0 of the Sun SPARCompiler language systems, which underlines the practical relevance of the new fixpoint theorem.
 Section 5 contains our conclusions and directions to future work.

-Appendix A finally contains all technical proofs of the paper.
+Finally, the appendix contains all technical proofs of the paper.